abaasi256/AWS-Health-Advice-Chatbot/README.md

 <div align="center">

-**⭐ Star this repository if it demonstrates the cloud engineering skills you're looking for!**
+**⭐ Star this repository if it demonstrates the modern development skills you're looking for!**

-*Built with ❤️ to showcase modern AWS development practices*
+*🎤 Built with ❤️ to showcase cutting-edge AWS and voice technology integration*

+**Try the voice features live - ask about your health and listen to the intelligent responses!**

 </div>